 That's right.

-I mean, they they're really intent on using their rights as Americans and sticking together and helping one another.
+I mean, they're really intent on using their rights as Americans and sticking together and helping one another.

 That was a good thing.

-And Jeffy, let me say this too.
+And, Jeffrey, let me say this, too.

 I think, Sean, that we have demonstrated our goodwill.